carstenbauer/JuliaHLRS23/README.md

 julia install.jl
 ```

+**Note:** If you don't have Julia and want a single script to install everything you need (except Jupyter Lab and VS Code), see `orga/local_install.sh`.

-**Note:** I might still change some of the workshop materials.
+**IMPORTANT NOTE:** I might make some last minute changes.
 To be on the safe side, make sure you update your local instance of the repository right before the start of the workshop.
-(You can always delete your local copy and redownload/`git pull`.)
+(You can always delete your local copy and redownload or simply `git pull` to update.)

-**Note:** If you don't have Julia and want a single script to install everything you need (except Jupyter Lab and VS Code), see `orga/local_install.sh`.

 <!-- ## Static HTML